Jobs

 Swansea Bay University Health Board has responsibility for the health of around 390,000 people in the Neath Port Talbot and Swansea areas, with a budget of around £1 billion and employing 12,500 people.
 We are a University Health Board working in partnership with Swansea University, Swansea School of Medicine, the School of Health Science and the Institute of Life Science.
 The HB has three major hospitals providing a range of services: Morriston and Singleton hospitals in Swansea and Neath Port Talbot hospital in Baglan, Port Talbot.

-Swansea is Wales' second largest city and sits on the five-mile sweep of Swansea Bay.
+Swansea is Wales' second-largest city, and sits on the five-mile sweep of Swansea Bay.
 An ideal base for exploring South-West Wales, there is also much on offer for visitors in Swansea itself.
-Swansea has a range of shops, cosy cafes, great restaurants, art galleries as well as being able to offer good outdoor lifestyle with its beautiful coastline and beaches on the Gower Peninsula.
-Swansea also has excellent sporting facilities including the Wales National pool and Swansea.com stadium home to the Ospreys and Swansea City Football Club.
+Swansea has a range of shops, cozy cafes, great restaurants, art galleries as well as being able to offer good outdoor lifestyle with its beautiful coastline and beaches on the Gower Peninsula.
+Swansea also has excellent sporting facilities including the Wales National pool and liberty stadium home to the Ospreys and Swansea City football club.

 Detailed job description and main responsibilities

-For more details in relation to this post please click on the supporting documents section to find the full job description and person specification.
+For more details in relation to this post please click on the supporting documents section to find the person specification.

 Person specification